divyadhimaan/system-design-playground/concepts/scalability.md

 ### System Architecture
 - Architectural structure influences scaling capability.
 - Modular, loosely coupled systems that support horizontal and vertical scaling scale more efficiently.

+---

+## Components That Improve Scalability

+### Load Balancer
+- Distributes incoming traffic across multiple servers.
+- Prevents overload on a single server and improves performance and availability.

+### Caching
+- Stores frequently accessed data to avoid repeated backend calls.
+- Reduces latency and significantly decreases load on backend systems.

+### Database Replication
+- Copies data from one database to another in real time.
+- Enhances read performance and improves availability by maintaining multiple data copies.

+### Database Sharding
+- Splits a database into smaller partitions (shards), each holding a subset of data.
+- Distributes load across multiple database instances and improves scalability.

+### Microservices Architecture
+- Breaks a monolithic application into independent, smaller services.
+- Allows each service to scale independently based on its specific workload.

+### Data Partitioning
+- Divides data into smaller logical segments (e.g., by region, user ID).
+- Distributes storage and processing load across multiple systems.

+### Content Delivery Networks (CDNs)
+- Cache and serve content from geographically closer edge servers.
+- Reduce latency and enhance performance for end users.

+### Queueing Systems
+- Decouple components and allow asynchronous request processing.
+- Smooth out traffic spikes and prevent backend overload.